rk797/Axion/README.md

 - USB Host Shield 2.0
 ```
 ## Client Dependencies
-URIM client relies on rkMouseApi class which is reponsible for providing a simple Mouse API and forwarding the instructions to external MCU.
-URIM depends on [hidapi](https://github.com/libusb/hidapi) library to interface with Arduino over USB HID.
+Axion client relies on rkMouseApi class which is reponsible for providing a simple Mouse API and forwarding the instructions to external MCU.
+Axion depends on [hidapi](https://github.com/libusb/hidapi) library to interface with Arduino over USB HID.

 # Firmware Setup
 ## 1. Install Dependencies (ARDUINO CLI)